Skip to content

 • Extended Medicaid coverage to one year postpartum

-• State provides enhanced Medicaid reimbursement or state investment in group prenatal care (New in 2025)
+• Provides enhanced Medicaid reimbursement or state investment in group prenatal care

 Suggested Citation: